kubernetes/community/contributors/design-proposals/troubleshoot-running-pods.md

 Many developers of native Kubernetes applications wish to treat Kubernetes as an execution platform for custom binaries produced by a build system.
-These users can forgo the scripted OS install of traditional Dockerfiles and instead `COPY` the output of their build system into a container image built `FROM scratch`.
+These users can forgo the scripted OS install of traditional Dockerfiles and instead `COPY` the output of their build system into a container image built `FROM scratch` or a [distroless container image](https://github.com/GoogleCloudPlatform/distroless).
+This confers several
-This confers several advantages:
+advantages:

 1.  **Minimal images** lower operational burden and reduce attack vectors.
 1.  **Immutable images** improve correctness and reliability.
 1.  **Smaller image size** reduces resource usage and speeds deployments.

-The disadvantage of using containers built `FROM scratch` is the lack of system binaries provided a base Operation System image makes it difficult to troubleshoot running containers.
-Kubernetes should enable troubleshooting pods regardless of the contents of the container image.
+The disadvantage of using containers built `FROM scratch` is the lack of system binaries provided by an Operating System image makes it difficult to troubleshoot running containers.
+Kubernetes should enable one to troubleshoot pods regardless of the contents of the container images.

 ### Operations and Support